IMPORTANT: ALWAYS CREATE A DATA BACKUP!

 At the end, we get the possibility to reboot into the newly installed system.

-Remove the CD from the drive before rebooting!
+Remove the USB stick with the live medium before rebooting!

-The partitioning described in step 5 above is now slightly different.
+The partitioning described in step 6 above is now slightly

 In the next step, the function “Encrypt” is selectable now.